 - other blood clotting complications

-Some herbal supplements and over-the-counter (OTC) and prescription medications can affect your platelet count by causing you to bleed more easily.
-These include:
+Some herbal supplements, over-the-counter medications, and prescription medications can cause you to bleed more easily, which affects your platelet count.

 - omega-3 fatty acids

 - ginkgo biloba

 - selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac, Sarafem) and sertraline (Zoloft)

 Depending on the severity of your ITP, your doctor might recommend that you stop taking these medications.

 In some cases, cessation of these drugs and supplements is enough to control bleeding.
 You won’t need any additional ITP treatments.

 However, never stop taking any medication without your doctor’s approval.

 When medications don’t work, your doctor might recommend a spleen removal, called a splenectomy.
 Doctors typically perform this procedure only on adults who haven’t responded to other treatment options.